ndenicolais/qr-code-generator/README.md

 > <b>Author: Nicola De Nicolais</b>

-This code represents a simple QR code generator app based on React with the integration of React Router
+This code represents a simple QR Code Generator app based on React with the integration of React Router

 ## 🚀 Technologies used